SLiMann/slimann.github.io/_posts/2020-07-11-Welcome-Post.md

 Well.
 Finally got around to putting this old website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.

 Getting started blogging about my interest around GitOps and all things automation.

+Many thanks to [David Solomon](https://www.linkedin.com/in/productiondown/) for his mentoring and encouragement in getting the blog off the ground !